MIDS-scaling-up/v2/week13/hw/README.md

 Note its model pruning capabilities.
 At the moment, the TLT is still early release, and you need to apply for access.
+We have contacted Nvidia and passed on your email addresses with which you registered for the class - with the idea that you could use the same email address to register for the NGC and then get access to the TLT.
+More on this shortly.